-- 320 The general cloud formation mechanism works as follows: The adiabatic cooling causes the relative humidity, and thus the nucleation rate, to rise until ice nucleation occurs.
-Due to the steepness of J with respect to RH_i , occurrence of ice nucleation corresponds approximately to a threshold in relative humidity (~ 140-150 %, see, e.g., Ren and Mackenzie, 2005; Kärcher and Lohmann, 2002).
-The stronger the dynamical forcing w, the stronger the nucleation event and the more ice particles - 325 form.
-Ice particle growth then reduces the relative humidity (see equation (19), last term) and hence the nucleation rate is also reduced.
+The general cloud formation mechanism works as follows: the adiabatic cooling causes the relative humidity, and thus the nucleation rate, to rise until ice nucleation occurs.
+Due to the steepness of J with respect to RH_i , occurrence of ice nucleation corresponds approximately to a threshold in relative humidity (\sim 140-150 %; see e.g. Ren and Mackenzie, 2005; Kärcher and Lohmann, 2002).
+The stronger the dynamical forcing w, the stronger the nucleation event and the more ice particles form.
+Ice particle growth then reduces the relative humidity (see Eq.
+19, last term) and hence the nucleation rate is also reduced.
 Crystals grow to larger sizes and begin to sediment out of the air parcel.
 Sedimentation reduces ice crystal mass and number concentrations, and thus weakens the growth term.
 Then relative humidity can increase again allowing the cycle to start over.
-The sedimentation process allows for oscillations in the system; without sedimentation (the only sink for - 330 N_c and q_c) RH_i would drop to values close to saturation and q_c would permanently increase; no equilibrium state would be reached for long integration times (see e.g. Kärcher, 2002; Spichtinger and Gierens, 2009).
+The sedimentation process allows for oscillations in the system; without sedimentation (the only sink for N_c and q_c) RH_i would drop to values close to saturation and q_c would permanently increase; no equilibrium state would be reached for long integration times (see e.g. Kärcher, 2002; Spichtinger and Gierens, 2009).